YasinC2/MDify/README.md

 # MDify - Modern Markdown Editor with AI Assistant

-MDify is a feature-rich Markdown editor with built-in AI capabilities that runs in your browser.
-It provides real-time editing and preview capabilities with support for advanced formatting, charts, diagrams, RTL direction, dark mode, and AI-powered content generation.
+MDify is a powerful, privacy-friendly, and installable Markdown editor with modern features and built-in AI capabilities that runs in your browser.
+Designed for writers, developers, and creators who want speed, flexibility, and complete control of their content.

 ## Key Features